HAVE A GO AT OLYMPIC SPORTS

 At the 2022 Commonwealth in Birmingham, Charlie thought had done enough to claim his round of 16 bantamweight (57kg) fight against Canadian Keoma-Ali Al-Ahmadadieh, but the judges thought otherwise, with a 3-2 decision going against him.

-After these disappointments, Charlie is more driven than ever heading into the Paris Olympics.
-His preparation has seen him fight sharp and strong opponents from nations such as India and Britain, boxing factories that lead the way in his bantamweight division.
+After these disappointments, Charlie was more driven than ever heading into the Paris Olympics.
+His preparation saw him fight sharp and strong opponents from nations such as India and Britain, boxing factories that lead the way in his bantamweight division.

 He secured his place at the Olympics with a gold medal at the 2023 Pacific Games in Honiara, Solomon Islands, beating Papua New Guinea’s Allan Oaike by unanimous decision in the final.